Classical Cepheid variable: Period-luminosity relation

 I and V represent near infrared and visual apparent mean magnitudes, respectively.
 The distance d is in parsecs.

 Small amplitude Cepheids

 Classical Cepheid variables with visual amplitudes below 0.5 magnitudes, almost symmetrical sinusoidal light curves, and short periods, have been defined as a separate group called small amplitude Cepheids.
 They receive the acronym DCEPS in the GCVS.
 Periods are generally less than 7 days, although the exact cutoff is still debated.
 The term s-Cepheid is used for short period small amplitude Cepheids with sinusoidal light curves that are considered to be first overtone pulsators.
 They are found near the red edge of the instability strip.
-Some authors use s-Cepheid as a synonym for the small amplitude DECPS stars, while others prefer to restrict it only to first overtone stars.
+Some authors use s-Cepheid as a synonym for the small amplitude DCEPS stars, while others prefer to restrict it only to first overtone stars.

 Small amplitude Cepheids (DCEPS) include Polaris and FF Aquilae, although both may be pulsating in the fundamental mode.
 Confirmed first overtone pulsators include BG Crucis and BP Circini.